decentraland/schemas/report/schemas.api.md

     };
 };

+// Warning: (ae-missing-release-tag) "governanceCoauthorRequestedEventSchema" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
-export namespace GovernanceCoauthorRequestedEvent {
-    const // (undocumented)
-    schema: JSONSchema<GovernanceCoauthorRequestedEvent>;
+export const governanceCoauthorRequestedEventSchema: JSONSchema<GovernanceCoauthorRequestedEvent>;
-    const // (undocumented)
-    validate: ValidateFunction<GovernanceCoauthorRequestedEvent>;
-}

 // Warning: (ae-missing-release-tag) "GovernanceNewCommentOnProjectUpdatedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "GovernanceNewCommentOnProjectUpdatedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type GovernanceNewCommentOnProjectUpdatedEvent = BaseEvent & {
-    type: Events.Type.GOVERNANCE;
+    type: EventType.GOVERNANCE;
-    subType: Events.SubType.Governance.NEW_COMMENT_ON_PROJECT_UPDATED;
+    subType: EventSubTypeGovernance.NEW_COMMENT_ON_PROJECT_UPDATED;
     metadata: {
         proposalId: string;
         proposalTitle: string;